Inova Blood Donor Services and COVID-19 Precautions

 Here’s how you can help Inova Blood Donor Services if you are feeling healthy and well:

-If you have scheduled an appointment to donate blood, please keep it.
-We cannot accept walk ins at this time, due to social distancing precautions.
+- If you have scheduled an appointment to donate blood, please keep it.

-If you want to make an appointment to donate blood, please make an appointment in the future.
-Right now, we need help filling our schedules for the week of April 13th and beyond.
+- If you want to make an appointment to donate blood, please make an appointment in the future.

 We appreciate the outpouring of support from the community.
 Please know that we will be relying on you to help us maintain a safe, pure, potent and steady supply of blood for patients now and in the weeks ahead.
 The need for blood never goes away.